|

 Anxiety can also trigger panic attacks; periods of intense fear that cause severe physical effects.
 Those with anxiety often have trouble completing basic tasks due to perceived threats — no matter how irrational these threats may seem.

-Is There a Difference Between Having an Anxiety Disorder vs. Being Anxious?
+The Difference Between Having an Anxiety Disorder vs. Being Anxious

 It’s easy to confuse being anxious with having an anxiety disorder.
 But the truth is, most people get anxious occasionally.
 When faced with stress or uncertainty, some anxiety is a completely natural response.
 Trouble arises when the stressor goes away but the anxiety doesn’t.